 One place where a lot of waste happens is right at home in the kitchen.

 How many times have you decided to use paper plates to save on washing the dishes?
 How many times have you thrown food away because nobody ate it?
 Start a compost heap.
 Reuse and recycle items.
 Make your kitchen the greenest place in the house.

 8. Look for Cheap Community Programs

-You never know where you might find a bargain on activities or programs.
-Lots of cinemas offer kid’s discounts/free days in the school holidays.
+You never know where you might be able to save money on activities or programs.
+Lots of cinemas offer kids discounts/free days in the school holidays.
 Some local gyms have low cost programs for exercising, yoga, or pilates.

 9. Pool your Resources

 Sometimes you need to get some expensive item, but you know you’ll only ever use it once or twice.
 Go in on the purchase with a friend or family member so that you can both get some use out of it without paying so much.